| | | | |

 child's desk full of knick knacks.

-So for this one, I’m throwing my daughter under the bus.
 She is the Queen of Knick Knacks, which is fine– EXCEPT when your corner desk has very little space to work and you INSIST on covering every square inch with art projects, Eiffel Tower figurines and Post Its (did you see the Post Its? we have a problem indeed).

 I’m all for infusing some personality into your home office space, but not at the expense of having adequate space to accomplish your work.